MohitAswani/DataStructuresAndAlgorithms/17_Graphs/9_BFSApplications.md

 **Ford fulkerson algorithm**: a maximum flow algorithm and BFS provides better time complexity in comparision to DFS.

-**Broadcasting**: systems broadkcast to their neighbours which in turn broadcast to their neighbours.
+**Broadcasting**: systems broadcast to their neighbours which in turn broadcast to their neighbours.

 (There are many more applications of BPS and many algorithms based on BFS).